Want To Promote Your Ebook Right Across The Internet? Ebook Promotion Is 80% Of The Job. Learn To Be As Great A Marketer As You Are A Writer

 The landing page on your site for your ebook is the sales-clincher page.
 It’s the page where you want people to click the “BUY NOW” button with total confidence.

 Landing page construction is an art in itself, because it is where the rubber hits the road.
 It has to do a splendid job of converting last-minute ditherers to make that decision in your ebook’s favor.

 What should go into a landing page – and what should not

 Let’s say we have a splendidly-written ebook on “puppy training” as an example.
 See the the example below to know the elements that any good landing page should have.

 Keep all the elements you need on the landing page to seal the deal, but brevity is important.
 You don’t want to delay a customer from taking action by giving him or her too much to digest.

 Most important: Notice how a landing page never has anything else that’s clickable, other than the BUY BUTTON.
 That’s why landing pages are usually standalone pages that never show you site’s navigation bar, or sidebar, or any other distraction.

-2. Promote your ebook within your own website: there are three ways to using your own real estate to do ebook promotion with great results
+2. Promote your ebook within your own website – to use your own real estate

 There are good places on your own website to promote your ebook.
 See if you can exploit all these before you look for other places across the Net.